ande310g/imdb/README.md

 - ***Preparing_dataset_log_scaled_number_votes.ipnyb**; this changes the target variable from being average rating multiplied with number of reviews, to instead being number of reviews.
 The target variable is still log transformed.

 ## Splitting_dataset.ipynb
+This script prepares a movie dataset for machine learning by cleaning and transforming the data and splitting it into training and test sets using a time-based approach.
+It handles missing actor and director information with consistent default values, fills missing runtimes using yearly averages, and performs feature engineering by encoding genres and runtime categories.
+Unused identifiers and metadata are removed, and the training and test datasets are aligned to ensure identical feature dimensions before being saved for downstream modeling.

+## Learning.ipynb
+This notebook